Spartronics4915/2025-Reefscape/README.md

 # Bling/Driver Communication

-Autos: Flashes Yellow if can't see 2 tags, will do a Spartronics themed light show once it can.
+Before match start: Flashes Yellow if can't see 2 tags, will do a Spartronics themed light show once it can.

-If a MegaTag1 reading is needed it'll be solid yellow, overriding all other bling, other than autos.
+If a MegaTag1 reading is needed it'll be a rapidly flashing cyan, overriding all other bling, other than autos.

 Reef Zone:
 | Color | Meaning |